 Between game drives and golf, you are sure to be kept busy all day.
-You can relax at night by playing top casino games online for new players with mobile devices.
 The course, as well as the greater park, offer truly unique experiences.
 Another renowned golfing venue near the park is the Hans Merensky Golf Course.

 Himalayan Golf Club, Nepal

 When the average person thinks of golfing destinations, Nepal is not the first place that usually comes to mind.
 Even so, the mountainous Asian country is home to two 18-hole courses, one of which is the bucket list-worthy Himalayan Golf Club.

 Other than its popular natural island hole, the course also offers chances to encounter buffalo and to take in spectacular views of the Annapurna and Fishtail mountain ranges.
 The club is 7km outside Pokhara.

 Regularly touted as one of the most beautiful golf courses in America, the one at Coeur d’Alene Resort in Idaho is a sight to behold.
 From luxurious rooms and amenities, through to the moveable floating green at the 14th Par-3 hole.

 The floating green is undoubtedly the main attraction.
 For many golfers, one of the highlights is the boat ride to and from the 14th hole.